-In SFY2019, as in previous years, the Terminations unit continued to review results of the automated provider monitoring system as well as processing terminations and suspensions from many sources.
-The Terminations Unit completed a record number of Termination and Suspension letters for the second year in a row.
-A total of 2,891 terminations including fifty-two (52) "for cause" and twenty-four (24) full payment suspensions were completed.
-Terminations also assisted the Provider Enrollment Unit by completing 738 Revalidation Terminations and updating 117 provider enrollment files.
+In SFY2020, as in previous years, the Terminations Unit continued to review results of the automated provider monitoring system as well as processing terminations and suspensions from many sources.
+The Terminations Unit completed 1,730 individual Medicaid provider termination and suspension letters.
+There were 43 "for cause" terminations completed as well as a record number of 35 payment suspensions.
+Terminations also assisted the MMAC Provider Enrollment Unit (PEU) by updating 129 provider enrollment files and notifying the PEU of deficiencies in Medicaid provider's general information in the Provider Master files of eMMIS.